davidshq/garden/content/currently/currently-reading.md

 This is a small and fairly limited selection from the books I'm currnetly working through...This is a digital garden is it not?
 Maybe I'll get better...but probably not!

 ## Most Excited About Currently
-- Anne Wilson Schaef.
-Meditations for People Who May Worry Too Much.
 - Michael Pollan.
 How to Change Your Mind.
+- Joel Fuhrman.
+Eat for Life.
 - Sue Johnson.
 Hold Me Tight.
 - Steve Silberman.
 NeuroTribes: The Legacy of Autism and the Future of Neurodiversity.
+- Anne Wilson Schaef.
+Meditations for People Who May Worry Too Much.

 ## Reading.
 - Neil Gaiman.
 Norse Mythology.